-These financial statements have been prepared in accordance with the significant accounting policies set out below to comply with the financial reporting provisions of the Ministry of Health, Waterloo Local Health Integration Network, Solicitor General-Ontario and Correctional Services-Canada.
+These financial statements have been prepared in accordance with the significant accounting policies set out below to comply with the financial reporting provisions of Ontario Health, Solicitor General-Ontario and Correctional Services-Canada.
 The basis of accounting used in these financial statements materially differs from Canadian accounting standards for not for profit organizations because of various funder requirements.
 Note 1(b), 1(c), and 1(d) specifically, differ from Canadian accounting standards for not for profit organizations.

-- (i) Amortization is not provided on building, furniture and equipment over the estimated useful lives of these assets; and - (ii) The charge to the capital fund is equal to the annual principal reduction of the mortgage.
+- Amortization is not provided on building, furniture and equipment over the estimated useful lives of these assets; and - (ii) The charge to the capital fund is equal to the annual principal reduction of the mortgage.